ahelord/telegram-test/README.md

    npm i
    ```

-1. Copy `.env.dist` to `.env` and add Telegram env vars: chat id and bot token
+1. Copy `.env.dist` to `.env`

    ```bash
    cp .env-example .env
    ```

-1. Replace the values of the variables with your own
+1. Replace the values of the variables with your own and add Telegram env vars: TELEGRAM_CHAT_ID and TELEGRAM_BOT_TOKEN

 1. Create Docker images and launch them